-Raw Material Safety Selection of ingredients
+Selection of ingredients

-We carefully investigate suppliers' entire quality assurance systems, and only select suppliers capable of providing quality measuring up to the standards of the Glico Group.
+We only select suppliers capable of providing quality measuring up to the standards of the Glico Group.
 We have put in place a system to ensure that we receive safe ingredients.
 This involves preparing, before delivery begins, ingredient and raw material delivery standards which describe compliance with relevant laws and regulations and ingredients in detail and guarantee their safety, and sharing them with suppliers.
-At the Quality Assurance Division (Food Safety Group), we maintain a system for checking for agricultural chemical residues, GMO farm products, allergens, and so forth.
+In addition, we conduct checks for agricultural chemical residues, GMO farm products, allergens, and so forth.